 - Assess areas of my practice that are at high risk for medical errors

 - Educate my staff and colleagues about specific changes in policies and/or processes that can reduce risks of medical errors

 - Implement at least one change in my practice that can reduce the risk of medical error

 No individual in a position to control or influence the content of this activity has reported relevant financial relationships with commercial interests.
 No commercial support was provided for this activity.

-Julie Hopkins, MA, MBA, Director, Continuing Medical Education, Patient Safety and Risk Management, The Doctors Company
+Johanna Lackner, MPH, MSW, Senior Director, Continuing Professional Development, Department of Patient Safety and Risk Management, The Doctors Company

 Continuing Education Credit